JetBrains/Qodana/topics/qodana-github-action.md

 ### Pull request quality gate

-You can enforce Github to block the merge of pull requests if the Qodana quality gate has failed.
+You can enforce GitHub to block the merge of pull requests if the Qodana quality gate has failed.
 To do it, create a branch protection rule as described below:

-1. Create new or open an existing Github workflow with the Qodana Action specified.
+1. Create new or open an existing GitHub workflow with the Qodana Action specified.
 2. Set the workflow to run on `pull_request` events that target the `main` branch.
 ```yaml
 on: